 Unlike many other products on our list, there are a few color schemes to choose from with this underquilt.
 You can choose from a red interior/black exterior, black interior/green exterior, and light blue interior/dark blue exterior when picking out your Ember.

 As you might have already guessed, a slight negative for the ENO Ember 2 is that it has a high temp rating of 50°F. Even though it’s relatively lightweight for a synthetic product, you’ll need to plan on bringing a sleeping bag or overquilt with you to get good use of this underquilt in frigid temperatures.

 Due to its high-quality construction and its higher temperature rate, the ENO Ember is a good product for novice campers who don’t go to extremely frigid areas all too often.

 - Excellent for novice campers who don’t often go to frigid areas.

 - Temperature rating rather high at 50°F.

-The Outdoor Vitals Aerie is one of the most versatile down underquilts on our list.
-Besides being used as an underquilt, one Outdoor Vitals Aerie product has three other uses.
+The Outdoor Vitals Aerie is one of the most versatile down underquilts on our list, which is part of what wins it our vote as the best hammock underquilt out there.
+Besides being used as an underquilt, it has three other uses.
 You could use the Aerie as a standard sleeping bag, a technical blanket, and a sleeping pod system.
 If you wanted to, you could buy a second Aerie to provide you with the comfort of a double sleeping bag.

 The Outdoor Vitals Aerie has a low-temperature rating at 30°F. The outer layer of this product is made of durable 20D ripstop nylon shell.
 When it’s stretched out, the Outdoor Vitals Aerie measures 6’9’’ in length by 2’4’’ in width and fits most hammocks under 6’6”.
 In its compressed state, the Aerie measures 10 x 7 x 7 inches and weighs about 34 ounces.
 By the way, two shock cord pieces are included.